 Benefits of Primary and secondary online education in Nigeria. (with Infographic)

 Online learning is revolutionizing the way the world learns.
 It has the potential to dramatically expand the educational opportunities of students everywhere, largely overcoming the geographic and demographic restrictions.
 Can this also take place in Africa?
 Why not?
-Technology is Africa’s hope, our chance to be able to compete on a global scale regardless of […]
+Technology is Africa’s hope, our most likely chance of competing on a global scale regardless of how […]

 Legal and Business Relationship and Interaction between the Publishing, Recording and Live Music Industry Sectors.

 Legal and Business Relationship and Interaction between the Publishing, Recording and Live Music Industry Sectors.
-By Ahmed Sabi Abubakar First of all, it is only appropriate for us to break down each sector.
-Starting with a brief history, to current legal and business practices, and lastly I’ll discuss the relationship and interaction.
-I’ll start […]
+By Ahmed Sabi Abubakar First of all, let’s break down each sector.
+Starting with a brief history, to current legal and business practices, and lastly, I’ll discuss the relationship and interaction.
+Live Music The live music sector started with […]

 How music technology has been changing the music industry business and regulations throughout its history.